If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 The Courtyard by Marriott Fayetteville is approximately 3.5 miles from Auman Vineyards and Fayetteville State University.
 The hotel offers a workout room, an outdoor swimming pool, and meeting rooms.

 Guest rooms at the Courtyard by Marriott have a work desk, cable TV, and free Wi-Fi.
 Some rooms have balconies and extra seating areas.
 The Airborne Museum, Ft.
 Bragg, and the Crown Coliseum and Expo Center are nearby.

 36. Craft Brews

-While we’re on the subject of beverages, let’s talk microbreweries and craft beer.
-Enjoy pub eats, local specialties, food trucks, and live music while sampling creative artisan blends mixed with unique flavor such as lavender, orange juice, and cider.
+While we’re on beverages, let’s talk microbreweries and craft beer.
+Enjoy pub eats, local specialties, food trucks, and live music while sampling creative artisan blends with unique flavors such as lavender, orange juice, and cider.

 - Gaston Brewing Company

 - Dirtbag Ales Brewery and Taproom

 When looking for a place to stay in Fayetteville, look no further than the Courtyard by Marriott.
 This hotel is conveniently located near some of the city's best attractions, including the Cape Fear Botanical Garden and Fayetteville State University.
 Guest rooms are spacious and comfortable, featuring cable TV and free high-speed internet access.
 The hotel also has a well-equipped gym, making it easy to stay active while on the road.
 Whether you're in town for business or pleasure, the Courtyard by Marriott is sure to make your stay a memorable one.